 - Demonstrate behavior with faculty, staff, student colleagues, and patients that is respectful, mature and empathetic including adherence to the program's Communication and Social Media Policy. - Demonstrate a Growth Mindset exhibiting "dedication and hard work to create a love of learning and resilience that is essential for great accomplishment".
 (Dweck; 2015) - Demonstrate tolerance for uncertainty, and the ability to give and receive constructive feedback from faculty, staff, and student colleagues. - Exhibit honesty and integrity by abiding by the Mount St Joseph University Academic Honesty policy in all exams, quizzes, and graded assignments.
-(See the Graduate Catalog https://registrar.msj.edu/graduate-catalog/student-rights-policies/academic-policies/index.html) - Perform responsibly and with accountability by arriving promptly to all scheduled classes and clinical sites ready to work efficiently and effectively as a team member when assigned. - Maintain an appropriate personal appearance by adhering to the program's Dress Code Policy.
+See the Graduate Catalog at: https://registrar.msj.edu/graduate-catalog/student-rights-policies/academic-policies/index.html - Perform responsibly and with accountability by arriving promptly to all scheduled classes and clinical sites ready to work efficiently and effectively as a team member when assigned, adhering to the program's Attendance and Work Policies. - Maintain an appropriate personal appearance by adhering to the program's Dress Code Policy.